Saturday, April 12, 2025

 After lunch, we re-parked our Tesla Model Y and walked toward Mad Dog & Englishmen Cafe & Bike Shop.
 We stopped there to order a couple of pastries & mochas (I was feeling somewhat sleepy).

 I decided to stay there while Inna explored the boutiques and galleries in Carmel.
-After she returned in a few hours, we drove back to San Jose.
+After she returned a few hours later, we drove back to San Jose.

 Monterey/Carmel Weekend Review